BUSHSAFE

 • Greater self-confidence in the outdoors

-• Understand the list of critical items you'll never leave home again without (you already have most of these items, but you probably don’t take them with you)
+• Understand the list of critical items you'll never leave home again without (you already have most of these items)

 • Learn how most people get lost, common scenarios and how to avoid them